 Vocabulary: have I chosen the best word for that?

-In order to further develop their writing vocabulary students need to have continual opportunities to learn and rehearse a wider range of vocabulary in meaningful contexts.
+To further develop their writing vocabulary, students need to have continual opportunities to learn and rehearse a wider range of vocabulary in meaningful contexts.

 Consider the vocabulary demands of units of learning and plan explicit learning opportunities in all learning areas around key content vocabulary.
 Students need to be able to accurately and effectively draw on new vocabulary in their writing to confidently explore and record their ideas.